wowk/qRFCViewer/README.md

-qRFCView: a RFC viewer - Cross platform thanks to Qt5
+qRFCView: a RFC viewer - Built on macOS and with Qt5
 ==================================
 Changes
 --------